nodejs/modules/doc/plan-for-new-modules-implementation.md

 ## Phase 2

-Phase 2 will focus on uncontencious features to enhance UX:
+Phase 2 will focus on uncontentious features to enhance UX:

 * improving cjs interop in esm
   - createRequireFromURL